We-Sci/public_wesci_python_logger/README.md

 This repo contains instructions and examples of how to use We-Sci's [Python Logger SDK](https://pypi.python.org/pypi/wesci) to curate research done using python, in your We-Sci's private cloud account.

 ## Current SDK Version
-0.3.0
+0.4.0

 ## Python Versions Supported
-We're in a closed beta, currently supporting only Python 2.7.9+ and Python 3+ (with and without Jupyter Notebook), on Mac OS, Linux and Windows 7+.
+We're in a closed beta, currently supporting only Python 2.7.9+ and Python 3+ (including Jupyter Notebook), on Mac OS, Linux and Windows 7+.

 ## Using We-Sci's python logger: